Gregory Piatetsky-Shapiro

-Gregory I. Piatetsky-Shapiro (born 7 April 1958) is a data scientist and the co-founder of the KDD conferences, and co-founder and past chair of the Association for Computing Machinery SIGKDD group for Knowledge Discovery, Data Mining and Data Science.
+Gregory I. Piatetsky-Shapiro (born 7 April 1958) is a data scientist and the co-founder of the Knowledge Discovery in Databases (KDD) conferences, and co-founder and past chair of the Association for Computing Machinery SIGKDD group for Knowledge Discovery, Data Mining and Data Science.
 He is the founder and president of KDnuggets, a discussion and learning website for Business Analytics, Data Mining and Data Science.

 Early life

 A Jewish refugee from Soviet Union, Gregory Piatetsky was born in Moscow, Russia to Inna Mogilevskaya and mathematician Ilya Piatetski-Shapiro.
 He was admitted in 1970 to Physics-Mathematics School no. 2, a leading math school in Moscow.

 In March 1974, Piatetsky emigrated to Israel with his family, studying mathematics and computer science at Tel Aviv University for one semester at Technion.
 He subsequently earned MS (1979) and Ph.D.
 (1984) degrees from NYU Courant Institute.

 In 1984, his first paper was published in SIGMOD, proving that secondary index selection is NP-complete by reducing it to a set cover problem.
 In his dissertation, he proved that the greedy method for set cover has a lower bound of 1 - 1/e ~ 63% of the optimal.